flynno-io/grab-a-table/README.md

 Features
 1) Website Menu – Allows users to navigate Grab a Table website.
-2) Home Page – Introduces users to Grab a Table and benefits it offers.
+2) Home Page – Introduces users to Grab a Table, how it works and customer reviews.
-3) Featured restaurants – Displays sponsored ads and popular local restaurants.
-4) Restaurant reserve page – Allows users to view all the restaurant listings in one place.
+3) Restaurant reserve page – Allows users to browse restaurant listings in one place.
-5) Restaurant listing card – Allows users to view key inputs of the restaurant such as “Name”, “Description” and “Specialty”.
+5) Restaurant listing card – Allows users to view key inputs of a restaurant such as name, address, description, cuisine and specialty.
-6) View restaurant – Allows users to view a detailed profile page of the restaurant.
+6) View restaurant – Allows users to view profile page of the restaurant.
 7) Reserve table - Allows users to share inputs needed to reserve a table in a restaurant and view confirmation for every successful reservation.
 8) Sign Up – Allows users to sign up as a member of Grab a Table.
 9) Login – Allows users to sign in as a member and access member exclusive features.